7 Raptive Alternatives To Website Monetization (2025)

 Newor Media is another Google-certified ADX partner and a good ad platform for publishers of all types.
 Sites like EnglishCurrent use Newor Media.
 And offers three kinds of ad monetization:

-1. Elevate: The program provides developing publishers with the opportunity to access the demand they need to grow—no minimum page views are required.
+1. Elevate: The program provides developing publishers with the opportunity to access the demand they need to grow—no minimum pageviews required.

 2. Catapult: You need at least 60,000 monthly page views from the US.
 It offers dedicated support for publishers looking to improve revenue.